Hui-Ying/Graphene-automatic-detection/README.md

 This repository includes
-- U-Net architecture implemented as the first step to segment the background and the graphene flakes.
+- Implemented an U-Net architecture as the first step to segment the background and the graphene flakes.
-- BT–Net architecture to find the thresholds of the pixel values of single and bilayer graphene flakes.
+- Implemented a BT–Net architecture to find the thresholds of the pixel values of single and bilayer graphene flakes.
 - Support Vector Machine(SVM) method using a Gaussian kernel to separate the graphene flakes.
 - A comaprison among BT-Net, SVM methods and image processing methods.